Scientists. Engineers. Entrepreneurs. Pragmatic idealists committed to changing the world

 A list of Roger’s publications can be found here.

-As chief executive of ITT’s India electricity project, Sanjay brings in a decade of experience in the space of renewable energy and off-grid rural electrification.
+As Vice President at the Institute for Transformative Technologies, Sanjay brings in a decade of experience in the space of renewable energy and off-grid rural electrification.
 He has in-depth knowledge of renewable energy technologies, and has developed strong partnerships with various players in this space.

 Since the last few years, he has been providing consulting services to The Rockefeller Foundation’s ‘Smart Power’ rural electrification program in India.
 He coordinated and led this multi-partner program from its inception in 2009-10 till the program set up its Indian entity in 2015.
 Under his leadership, the program implemented a 30-village electrification project in the states of Uttar Pradesh and Bihar.
 Under the same program, he recently concluded a scoping study for the Myanmar off-grid electrification market.